Greylag goose

-The greylag goose or graylag goose (Anser anser) is a species of large goose in the waterfowl family Anatidae and the type species of the genus Anser.
+The greylag goose (Anser anser) is a species of large goose in the waterfowl family Anatidae and the type species of the genus Anser.
 It has mottled and barred grey and white plumage and an orange beak and pink legs.
 A large bird, it measures between 74 and 91 cm in length, with an average weight of 3.3 kg.
-Its distribution is widespread, with birds from the north of its range in Europe and Asia migrating southwards to spend the winter in warmer places.
-It is the ancestor of most breeds of domestic goose, having been domesticated at least as early as 1360 BC.
-The genus name is from anser, the Latin for "goose".
+Its distribution is widespread, with birds from the north of its range in Europe and Asia often migrating southwards to spend the winter in warmer places, although many populations are resident, even in the north.
+It is the ancestor of most breeds of domestic goose, having been domesticated at least as early as 1360 BCE.
+The genus name and specific epithet are from anser, the Latin for "goose".
+In the USA, its name has been spelled "graylag".

 Greylag geese travel to their northerly breeding grounds in spring, nesting on moorlands, in marshes, around lakes and on coastal islands.
 They normally mate for life and nest on the ground among vegetation.
 A clutch of three to five eggs is laid; the female incubates the eggs and both parents defend and rear the young.
 The birds stay together as a family group, migrating southwards in autumn as part of a flock, and separating the following year.
 During the winter they occupy semi-aquatic habitats, estuaries, marshes and flooded fields, feeding on grass and often consuming agricultural crops.
 Some populations, such as those in southern England and in urban areas across the species' range, are primarily resident and occupy the same area year-round.

 Taxonomy

+The greylag goose was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the ducks in the genus Anas and coined the binomial name Anas anser.
+The specific epithet is Latin meaning "goose".
+The greylag goose is now one of 11 geese placed in the genus Anser that was erected in 1860 by the French naturalist Mathurin Jacques Brisson.
+It is the type species of the genus.

-Anser anser, the greylag goose, is a member of the waterfowl family Anatidae.
-It was first described by the Swedish naturalist Carl Linnaeus in 1758 as Anas anser, but was transferred two years later to the new genus Anser, erected by the French zoologist Mathurin Jacques Brisson, where it is the type species.
-Two subspecies are recognised; A. a. anser, the western greylag goose, which breeds in Iceland and northern and central Europe; A. a. rubrirostris, the eastern greylag goose, which breeds in Romania, Turkey, and Russia eastwards to northeastern China.
+Two subspecies are recognised: A. a. anser, the western greylag goose, which breeds in Iceland and northern and central Europe, and A. a. rubrirostris, the eastern greylag goose, which breeds in Romania, Turkey, and Russia eastwards to northeastern China.
 The two subspecies intergrade where their ranges meet.
 The greylag goose sometimes hybridises with other species of goose, including the barnacle goose (Branta leucopsis) and the Canada goose (Branta canadensis), and occasionally with the mute swan (Cygnus olor).
-The greylag goose was one of the first animals to be domesticated; this happened at least 3,000 years ago in Ancient Egypt, the domestic subspecies being known as A. a. domesticus.
-As the domestic goose is a subspecies of the greylag goose they are able to interbreed, with the offspring sharing characteristics of both wild and domestic birds.
+The greylag goose was one of the first animals to be domesticated; this happened at least 3,000 years ago in Ancient Egypt.
+Domesticated birds are sometimes known as "A. a. domesticus", though this is not an accepted subspecies name.
+As the domestic goose is derived from the greylag goose, they are able to interbreed, with the offspring sharing characteristics of both wild and domestic birds.